performant-software/Neatline/README.md

   * **Create narratives and arguments**: Drag elements into specific orderings or lay down numbered waypoints to build complex stories that unfold content in a controlled sequence.

 Neatline is not designed to generate automatic visualizations of large geospatial datasets.
-Instead, Neatline provides an open-ended interpretive environment that makes it possible to mount humanistic ideas, narratives, and arguments on maps and timelines.
-If conventional GIS tools are like a sheet of graph paper, Neatline is a sketchbook or a canvas.
+Instead, Neatline provides an open-ended, interpretive environment designed to make it possible to represent humanistic ideas, narratives, and arguments on maps and timelines.
+If conventional GIS tools are like sheets graph paper, Neatline is like a sketchbook or a canvas.

 ## Installation and Configuration